iceinvein/terraform-azure/README.md

 This creates a free tier cosmos db and uses the connection string to provision app service that uses a pre defined container registry where an image has been pushed.

+CI is enabled and terraform doesn't perform new image deployments

 ## Test run

 Create `test.tfvars` file and suply the required values for variables in `variables.tf`